awp3/a3-loscore/README.md

 My first repository on GitHub

 I will attempt to recreate a few underscore functions in an attempt to show how they work 'under the hood.'
 This will be my practice as a beginner developer.

-1. Create a repository
+First things first, I created a repository for this assignment.

-2. Completed the _.each function
+1. Completed the _.each function

 3. Completed the _.map function